Temporary Vs. Fixed-Term Contract: What Is The Difference?

 • A candidate on a temporary or fixed-term contract gives the employer much more flexibility than hiring a permanent member of the team.

-• A fixed-term contract tends to be subject to a week’s notice so does offer both parties a little bit more security.
+• A fixed-term contract tends to be subject to a week’s notice, so it offers both parties a little bit more security.

 • There are also candidates whose focus is only on temp or contract roles.
-For example, they are on a visa so are unable to commit to long-term employment or they are studying and want to work in their holidays so bookings for short periods suit them well.
+For example, they are on a visa, so are unable to commit to long-term employment, or they are studying and want to work during their holidays, so bookings for short periods suit them well.

-• Every candidate’s motivations will be different and by working with the right recruitment agency, they should be able to secure someone who meets all of your requirements.
+• Every candidate’s motivations will be different, and by working with the right agency, you should be able to secure someone who meets all of your requirements.

 Looking to Make a Temporary or Fixed Term Hire?
 Oriel Partners Can Assist You!

-Whether you’re looking for a temp for short-term cover or looking to fill a fixed-term contract position, we’ll find you the ideal candidate.
-All individuals in our extensive temp agency network are skilled, versatile and ready to hit the ground running at short notice.
-Please get in touch and one of our consultants will be on hand to help.
+Whether you’re looking to hire a temp for short-term cover or looking to fill a fixed-term contract position, we’ll find you the ideal candidate.
+All individuals in our extensive temp staffing network are skilled, versatile and ready to hit the ground running at short notice.
+Please get in touch, and one of our consultants will be on hand to help.

 Posted in Temping on Nov 15, 2021